Speed and red light camera types

 Combined red light and speed cameras

-Combined red light and speed cameras are located at intersections and detect both red light running and speeding.
-The speed detection part of the camera detects speeding on the red, yellow and green lights.
-The camera can detect running of red lights and speeding at the same time and you can be fined for both offences.
+Combined red light and speed cameras are located at intersections and detect both red light and speeding offences.
+Speeding is detected whether the traffic light is red, yellow or green.
+The camera can detect red light and speeding offences at the same time and you can be fined for both offences.

 Combined red light/speed cameras operate automatically 24 hours a day, 7 days a week.

-We select combined red light/speed camera locations by looking at crashes (or the potential for crashes) that have occurred at intersections with traffic lights.
+We select combined red light/speed camera locations by investigating crashes and reviewing crash data (or the potential for crashes) that has occurred at intersections with traffic lights.

 Point-to-point speed cameras